open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - **Only associating one entity with a Resource.**  This was rejected, as too high a friction point in evolving semantic conventions and allowing independent systems to coordinate identity + entities within the OpenTelemetry ecosystem.
 Eventually, this would force OpenTelemetry to model all possibly entities in the world and understand their interaction or otherwise prevent non-OpenTelemetry instrumentation from interacting with OpenTelemetry entities.
 - **Embed fully Entity in Resource.** This was rejected because it makes it easy/trivial for Resource attributes and Entities to diverge.
 This would prevent the backwards/forwards compatibility goals and also require all participating OTLP users to leverage entities.
 Entity should be an opt-in / additional feature that may or may not be engaged with, depending on user need.
-- **Re-using resource detectoin as-is** This was reject as not having a viable compatibility path forward.
+- **Re-using resource detection as-is** This was rejected as not having a viable compatibility path forward.
 Creating a new set of components that can preserve existing behavior while allowing users to adopt the new functionality means that users have better control of when they see / change system behavior, and adoption is more obvious across the ecosystem.

 ## Future Posibilities

-This proposal opens the door for addressing issues where an Entity's lifetime does not match an SDK's lifetime, in addition to providing a data model where mutable (descriptive) attributes can be changed over the lifetime of a resource without affecting its idnetity.
+This proposal opens the door for addressing issues where an Entity's lifetime does not match an SDK's lifetime, in addition to providing a data model where mutable (descriptive) attributes can be changed over the lifetime of a resource without affecting its identity.
 We expect a follow-on OTEP which directly handles this issue.

 ## Use Cases